Commodore 64: ICs

-After a redesign in 1983, the VIC-II was encased in a plastic dual in-line package, which reduced costs substantially, but it did not totally eliminate the heat problem.
-Without a ceramic package, the VIC-II required the use of a heat sink.
-To avoid extra cost, the metal RF shielding doubled as the heat sink for the VIC, although not all units shipped with this type of shielding.
-Most C64s in Europe shipped with a cardboard RF shield, coated with a layer of metal foil.
-The effectiveness of the cardboard was highly questionable and, worse still, it acted as an insulator, blocking airflow which trapped heat generated by the SID, VIC, and PLA chips.
-The SID was originally manufactured using NMOS at 7 micrometers and in some areas 6 micrometers.
-The prototype SID and some very early production models featured a ceramic dual in-line package, but unlike the VIC-II, these are extremely rare as the SID was encased in plastic when production started in early 1982.
+After a redesign in 1983, the VIC-II was encased in a plastic dual in-line package; this reduced costs substantially, but did not eliminate the heat problem.
+Without a ceramic package, the VIC-II required a heat sink.
+To avoid extra cost, the metal RF shielding doubled as the VIC's heat sink; not all units shipped with this type of shielding, however.
+Most C64s in Europe shipped with a cardboard RF shield coated with a layer of metal foil.
+The effectiveness of the cardboard was questionable; it acted instead as an insulator, blocking airflow and trapping heat generated by the SID, VIC, and PLA chips.
+The SID was originally manufactured using NMOS at 7 micrometers and, in some areas, 6 micrometers.
+The prototype SID and some early production models had a ceramic dual in-line package, but (unlike the VIC-II) are very rare; the SID was encased in plastic when production began in early 1982.

 Motherboard

-In 1986, Commodore released the last revision to the classic C64 motherboard.
-It was otherwise identical to the 1984 design, except for the two 64 kilobit × 4 bit DRAM chips that replaced the original eight 64 kilobit × 1 bit ICs.
-After the release of the Commodore 64C, MOS Technology began to reconfigure the original C64's chipset to use HMOS production technology.
-The main benefit of using HMOS was that it required less voltage to drive the IC, which consequently generates less heat.
-This enhanced the overall reliability of the SID and VIC-II.
-The new chipset was renumbered to 85xx to reflect the change to HMOS.
+In 1986, Commodore released the last revision of the classic C64 motherboard.
+It was otherwise identical to the 1984 design, except for two 64-kilobit × 4-bit DRAM chips which replaced the original eight 64-kilobit × 1-bit ICs.
+After the release of the Commodore 64C, MOS Technology began to reconfigure the original C64's chipset to use HMOS technology.
+The main benefit of HMOS was that it required less voltage to drive the IC, generating less heat.
+This enhanced the reliability of the SID and VIC-II.
+The new chipset was renumbered 85xx to reflect the change to HMOS.

-In 1987, Commodore released a 64C variant with a highly redesigned motherboard commonly known as a "short board".
-The new board used the new HMOS chipset, featuring a new 64-pin PLA chip.
-The new "SuperPLA", as it was dubbed, integrated many discrete components and transistor–transistor logic (TTL) chips.
+In 1987, Commodore released a 64C variant with a redesigned motherboard known as a "short board".
+The new board used the HMOS chipset, with a new 64-pin PLA chip.
+The "SuperPLA", as it was called, integrated discrete components and transistor–transistor logic (TTL) chips.
 In the last revision of the 64C motherboard, the 2114 4-bit-wide color RAM was integrated into the SuperPLA.